Last Updated on

 Meditation Apps: Common Sense Media also has a great list of meditation apps for kids and adults.
 I know I’ll be using some of these for myself too!

 Kiwi Crate: we’ve been fans of this hands-on activity subscription box for a while now.
 They have a spring special going on if you’d like to have more hands-on activities at home for the kids.
 Plus it’s delivered right to your door so no need to go out.
 Kiwi has also set up a FREE online hub for parents to get ideas for educational learning activities at home.
+For summer they are offering Camp Kiwi which includes some FREE online activities and a discount to purchase camp crates at a discount.

 Hands-on as We Grow: if you have toddlers or preschoolers at home, these play plans are super helpful.
 Hands-on learning for little ones that use supplies that most of us already have at home.
 Jamie is also opening up enrollment to The Activity Room as a response to the great need for kids’ activities at home.
 Enrollment is open until March 19 for this daily membership group that provides activities for ages 2-5.